CHN-beta/ovito/doc/manual/reference/pipelines/modifiers/grain_segmentation.rst

 Example
 """""""

-The panel below illustrates the effect of varying the merge threshold in a polycrystalline graphene sample, using the *Graph Clustering* algorithm.
+The panel below illustrates the effect of varying the merge threshold in a `polycrystalline graphene sample <https://gitlab.com/stuko/ovito/-/blob/master/tests/files/POSCAR/Voronoi1.POSCAR.gz>`__, using the *Graph Clustering* algorithm.
 A good segmentation into 6 grains is achieved using a merge threshold of 14 (left).
 Reducing the threshold to 13.5 reveals a subgrain structure in the largest grain (middle).
 A further reduction of the threshold to 12.5 splits the largest grain into three subgrains (right).